-Norah Jones, an American singer, songwriter and pianist, has sold over 50 million records worldwide and is a 9-time Grammy winner.
+Norah Jones, an American singer, songwriter, and pianist, has sold over 50 million records worldwide and is a 9-time Grammy winner.
 She made her debut in 2002 with “Come Away With Me.”
-Included amongst her solo albums are: 2004 – Feels Like Home; 2007 – Not Too Late; 2009 – The Fall; and 2012 – Little Broken Hearts.
+Included amongst her solo albums are 2004 – Feels Like Home; 2007 – Not Too Late; 2009 – The Fall; and 2012 – Little Broken Hearts.
 Her album in 2016 – Day Breaks features her back at the piano.
-Her music has been described as a blend of country, folk, rock, soul and jazz.
+Her music is a blend of country, folk, rock, soul and jazz.

 PACOS ROSAS AND PK BAND

-Hailing from Miami and currently residing in New York, Christina is an actress, singer/songwriter and producer.
-Her accomplishments include: graduate of the American Academy of Dramatic Arts; Founder and Executive-Director of El Socavon de Guapulo Thetre Foundation in Quito Ecuador; a double nominee for Best Vocal Jazz Album and Best Vocal Jazz Song for her second album ‘Baronesa.’
+Hailing from Miami and currently residing in New York, Christina is an actress, singer/songwriter, and producer.
+Her accomplishments include graduate of the American Academy of Dramatic Arts; a Founder and Executive-Director of El Socavon de Guapulo Thetre Foundation in Quito Ecuador; a double nominee for Best Vocal Jazz Album and Best Vocal Jazz Song for her second album ‘Baronesa.’

-Part of the proceeds of her albums support ‘Arteducarte’ which is an educational program through the arts in public schools in Isabela Island, Galapagos.
+Part of the proceeds of her albums supports ‘Arteducarte’ which is an educational program through the arts in public schools in Isabela Island, Galapagos.

 DREW TUCKER AND THE NEW STANDARD